RobinThrift/talk-property-based-testing-js/src/slides.md

 [fragmented-list]
 - focus on pure functions
 - try to break down your functions
+- in the end all our programs are data transformations
 - "What does my function actually do?"
-- in the end all our programs are data transformations
 - think in terms of the properties of the input and output
-    - not on implementation details
+    - not implementation details
-- it will catch more errors/edge cases
+- it will catch more edge cases
 - it will take practice
 [/fragmented-list]